octoprobe/testbed_tutorial/docs/testbed_showcase/20_designing_a_testbed/index.rst

 Design decisions
 ================

 Every testbed requires a unique name.
-This here is called `testbed_tutorial`.
+This here is called `testbed_showcase`.

 .. note::